 Black Hills Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$654.6 million.

 The EBITDA is a measure of a Black Hills Corporation's overall financial performance and is widely used to measure a its profitability.

 |Gross profit TTM||USD$714.9 million|

 |Return on assets TTM||3.44%|

 TTM: trailing 12 months

-There are currently 574,788 Black Hills Corporation shares held short by investors – that's known as Black Hills Corporation's "short interest".
-This figure is 25.5% down from 772,008 last month.
+There are currently 1.6 million Black Hills Corporation shares held short by investors – that's known as Black Hills Corporation's "short interest".
+This figure is 13.1% down from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Black Hills Corporation shares can be evaluated.